usds/SME-QA-Website/pages/phases/recruitment.md

 section: hiring-phases
 title: Recruitment
 sidenav: hiring-phases
+intro: Now that you have a job announcement posted you will need to let applicants know that it exists.
+Relying on usajobs.gov to attract applicants is known as the "post and pray" model of recruitment and it is ineffective.
+We highly recommend that you develop a recruitment strategy and use the resources below to reach applicants where they are.
 ---

 <p class="usa-intro">
-  Now that you have a job announcement posted you will need to let applicants know that it exists.
-Relying on usajobs.gov to attract applicants is known as the "post and prey" model of recruitment and it is ineffective.
-We highly recommend that you develop a recruitment strategy and use the resources below to reach applicants where they are.
+  {{ page.intro }}
 </p>

 ## Strategy